Cobaltians-Fonts/FontasticToCobalt/README.md

 In Android Studio:
 * Open your projet
 * Select File/New/ImportModule/
-* Then select the generated font module 'fontYourFontName'
+* Then select the generated font module 'Fonts-FontName-Android|IOS'
 * Clic Finish...
 Voila!